Check out Academic Integrity on the Unitec website

 remember to note down the details you will need to cite the information in your assignment.
 The details you need may differ depending on what bibliographic style your department requires, but the minimal information to record should include:

-- Who is responsible for the work eg. the author, designer
+- Who is responsible for the work, for example the author, designer

-- The name of the work eg. a title
+- The name of the work, for example a title

-- When it was produced eg. the publishing date
+- When it was produced, for example the publishing date

-- When you accessed the information eg. for material from the web
+- When you accessed the information, for example for material from the web

 There are two parts to acknowledging another's work within your own: